 I am a Ph.D. graduate in Informatics at Università della Svizzera italiana

 (Lugano, Switzerland) under the supervision of prof. Mauro Pezzè

-My projects focus on the automatic generation of test oracles, and in my research I derive them from software-related artifacts expressed in natural language.
+My projects focused on the automatic generation of test oracles, derived from software-related artifacts expressed in natural language.

 Before joining the PhD programme in 2018, I was a research intern at the IMDEA Software Institute

 (Madrid, Spain) working with Alessandra Gorla

--- now my PhD co-advisor.
+-- later my PhD co-advisor.
 During that period I obtained my M.Sc. from the University of Milano-Bicocca (Milan, Italy).